decentraland/old-documentation/_posts/wearables/2021-05-31-wearables-editor-user-guide.md

 The item details list the number of triangles, materials, and textures that make up your wearable.
 It is recommended that you do not exceed the following limits when creating wearables:

-- 1500 triangles per wearable
+- 1500 triangles per wearable (except skin category)
 - 500 triangles per accessory
 - 2 square textures of 512x512px (or lower)
+- 5k triangles for skin category and 5 textures of 512x512px (or lower).

 If the number of triangles and textures exceeds these guidelines, you can click the pencil icon to upload a new model, or “representation” of your wearable with lower triangle/texture counts.
 You can also change the preview image by clicking the camera icon when hovering over the preview thumbnail.